darrylbalderas/ingram-ready-mix/README.md

 sudo apt-get install python-dev python-rpi.gpio

 #how to install Xbee libraries for Raspberry Pi
-website https://pypi.python.org/pypi/XBee
-run this command in the termial ----> python setup.py install put this command in the terminal to test xbee  ----> python setup.py test
+run this command in the terminal ----> sudo apt-get install python-serial website https://pypi.python.org/pypi/XBee run this command in the termial ----> python setup.py install put this command in the terminal to test xbee  ----> python setup.py test